vermut/ha_openmower/README.md

 ![alt text](docs/image.png)

 Troubleshooting
 ===
-Verify that mqtt is active on the mower and check if xbot_moniroting is connected to homeassistant.
+Verify that mqtt is active on the openmower and check if xbot_monitoring is connected to homeassistant.
 ```
 openmower@openmower:~ $ sudo netstat -pnt | grep 1883 | grep xbot_monitoring
 tcp        0      0 127.0.0.1:42818         127.0.0.1:1883          ESTABLISHED 911/xbot_monitoring
 tcp        0      0 <MOWER_IP>:43340     <HOMEASSISTANT_IP>:1883      ESTABLISHED 911/xbot_monitoring
 ```
 Verify that messages actually reach HA.
-In the MQTT integration listen for topic # or openmower/# if your prefix is openmower.
+In the MQTT integration listen for topic # or e.g. openmower/# if your prefix is openmower.

 ![alt text](docs/image-3.png)

 Additional resources
 ===